kcccr123/figure-aggregator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-## WEBSITE IS DOWN WHILE I MIGRATE TO GCP

 Personal learning project for Full-stack development.

 Using Puppeteer, product data from various online stores is autonomously scraped at scheduled intervals in a cloud-based environment hosted on Heroku.